-David Elliot Poultry is an OU kosher certified poultry enterprise that spans three generations.
+David Elliot Poultry is an OU kosher-certified company that spans three generations.
 They take pride in serving the customer, as well as partnering with established kosher distributors and caterers.
 Their plant is equipped with state-of-the-art equipment, which allows them to streamline their operation without sacrificing on quality or safety.
 Kashrut is not just a requirement to them, but their passion.

 It’s not at every plant in the United States that you will find a second-generation owner and his third-generation son learning daf yomi on the premises, but that is exactly what happens at David Elliot Poultry.
 Second-generation proprietor Moshe Fink learns with his third-generation son Yehudah Fink in an office with a window to view the plant.
 This gives them the ability to focus on the daf while still being on call if any issues should arise.

 In 1942, David Fink opened David Elliot Poultry on his family farm in Mount Cobb, Pennsylvania.
 His wife Tobi ran the business office and together they were involved in giving back to the community.

 In August of 1957, The Times Tribune (operating at that time in Pennsylvania), featured a picture of David Fink hosting an event for the Women’s League of the Hebrew Day School.
 He also provided the transportation to the farm where a public picnic was taking place.

 These types of events were obviously not an aberration.
 In August of 1960, the newspaper featured Mrs. Fink regarding the “Women’s League of Hebrew Day School 10th annual picnic and bazaar.”
 The spread of food offered was lavish and festive.
 The menu consisted of such foods as barbequed chickens, steak, kugel and kishke.